Blog Management Tips

 - Don’t try to compete with other Bloggers.
 It is okay to support other Blogs or follow for inspiration or whatever.
 But don’t be a copycat.
 Copying everything you see a next Blogger doing will most likely damage your reputation.

-Are you a Hobby-Blogger?
+That concludes my blog management tips.
+What about you are you a Hobby-Blogger?
 What tips can you share for maintaining your blog without feeling stressed?